wp-plugins/woocommerce-multilingual/readme.txt

 = 2.3.3 =
 * Fix logout link not working in secondary language
 * Fix accepting orders in backend leading to 404
+* Set email headings & subjects as translatable
+* Set order language when sending order emails from admin

 = 2.3.2 =
 * Sync also default options for custom attributes.